Technigo/project-cluedo/README.md

 # Cluedo - Mystery Randomizer
 This is my second week into learning js, this project was supposed to teach me more about loors and arrays.
 I tried to fucus on learning more than the design, will make tome to come back for that.
-Boot-camp life is stressful!
+Boot-camp life is busy!

 ## The problem